AllenNeuralDynamics/TigerASI/README.md

 box.set_home('x', 'z', y=100.0) # Set x and z axes homing location to current spot.
 Set y axis to specific spot. box.set_home('z', 'y', 'x', m=100.0, n=200.0) # variable number of arguments ok! order and case don't matter.
 ````

+## Advanced Usage
+Many (but not all!) of ASI's more advanced features have been made available via this simplified API.
+For a breakdown of what commands have been exposed, have a look at the docs.

 ## Documentation
 Docs can be generated via Sphinx.